 Seminars are offered at two different levels:

-If you are a level 1 applicant, you’ll participate in two mandatory seminars, which include Critical Reading for Creative Writers and Developing as a Creative Writer.
+If you are an intermediate applicant, you will participate in two mandatory seminars, which include Creative Non-Fiction and Fiction.

 Level 2 applicants may select two seminars from the following: